 “Nothing came easy to me,” says Stephanie J. Block, who along with Andrew Rannells with be performing with The New York Pops (with musical direction by Steven Reineke) on March 21.
 The California native now has a handful of Broadway credits under her belt due to her consistently grounded performances and a powerhouse voice that shakes the rafters.
 “I was a waitress for four months, and I was hideous at it!
-I’ve supported myself through the arts, sometimes many jobs at a time,” says Block.
+I’ve supported myself through the arts, sometimes many jobs at a time,” says Ms. Block.
 “I needed to respect and take nothing for granted.
 It served me well – people can get jaded and over it quickly.
 But I’m still in awe to be in the position to do the things I love.”

 Most theater aficionados perhaps think that Block “burst” onto the scene as Elphaba in the first national tour of Wicked, followed by her playing the role on Broadway.
 But that green witch isn’t the only one with an untold story.
 Block was living in Los Angeles and doing regional theater when Stephen Schwartz happened to be on the west coast having dinner with colleagues.
-He was chatting about a new musical in development and was looking for a certain kind of singer with dark features and a big voice.
-Stephanie’s name was mentioned and within a matter of days Schwartz invited her over to sing a few songs.
+He was chatting about a new musical in development and was looking for a particular kind of singer with dark features and a big voice.
+Stephanie’s name was mentioned, and within a matter of days Schwartz invited her over to sing a few songs.

 She was attached to the project through its entire development up through a two-week workshop at Universal Studios.
-By the time it was ready for Broadway and the entire team (and multi-million dollar budget) was in place, the producers felt they needed an actress with Broadway experience to handle the pressure of carrying the show.
+By the time it was ready for Broadway and the whole team (and multi-million dollar budget) was in place, the producers felt they needed an actress with Broadway experience to handle the pressure of carrying the show.
 Tony-nominated Idina Menzel landed the role while Block was offered to understudy then eventually stand by for the lead.

-After plenty of tears and contemplation, Block asked herself, “Is this my path?
+Ms. Block, after plenty of tears and contemplation, asked herself, “Is this my path?
 And I said absolutely.
 Never again would I miss an opportunity based on not having the [Broadway] credit.
 But there’s a difference between confidence and cockiness.
 It was a tough choice—hard for me to swallow.
 I’d be lying if I said it wasn’t difficult to watch her play that role.
 But never showed it in the rehearsal room and never to my co-workers.
 I wouldn’t be human if I didn’t have those feelings.”

-It took 19 years for Block to make it to Broadway, who says you’ve got to dream and dream big.
+It took 19 years for Ms. Block to make it to Broadway, who says you’ve got to dream and dream big.
 Since Wicked, she has established herself as one of the most relevant and versatile voices in contemporary musical theater.
 She most recently starred as Sheryl Hoover in the Off-Broadway production of Little Miss Sunshine written by James Lapine and William Finn.
 She received both a Drama Desk and Tony Award nomination for her portrayal of Alice Nutting/Edwin Drood in The Mystery of Edwin Drood.
 Other Broadway credits include Anything Goes and 9 to 5: The Musical, for which she earned a Drama Desk nomination.
 She created the roles of Grace O’Malley in The Pirate Queen and Liza Minnelli in The Boy From Oz (opposite Hugh Jackman).

-Block’s concert work is the latest evolution of her craft.
+Ms. Block’s concert work is the latest evolution of her craft.
 She credits 9 to 5 co-star Mark Kudisch for inviting a concert promoter to the show, which led to performances at such glorious venues like Wolf Trap in Washington D.C., the “fabulous” Fox Theatre in St. Louis, and of course… Carnegie Hall.

-Block has been emailing with music director Steven Reineke and co-star Andrew Rannells and says The New York Pops is gracious enough to develop charts for some of the numbers that aren’t in their regular repertoire.
+She has been emailing with music director Steven Reineke and co-star Andrew Rannells and says The New York Pops is gracious enough to develop charts for some of the numbers that aren’t in their regular repertoire.
 But beyond that, rehearsals are more limited than one might think.
 The team will rehearse with a pianist and only the day before does the entire orchestra come together for a full run-through.

-Block will be singing songs from the American Songbook and Broadway but interestingly, identifies her vocal quality with composers from an earlier generation.
+Ms. Block will be singing songs from the American Songbook and Broadway but interestingly, identifies her vocal quality with composers from an earlier generation.
 “I was called a little Ethel Merman.
 An old musical theater broad.
-Yet my career has been shaped with contemporary musicals,” says Block, who also acknowledges the good fortune to be in the original company of several Broadway shows, where the material has been crafted specifically for her voice.
+Yet my career has been shaped with contemporary musicals,” says the actress, who also acknowledges the good fortune to be in the original company of several Broadway shows, where the material has been crafted specifically for her voice.

-When asked for one-word association with some of the many characters Block has played, this is what she has to offer:
+When asked for one-word association with some of the many characters Ms. Block has played, this is what she has to offer: